exoscale/karpenter-provider-exoscale/README.md

 spec:
   # Template ID for the instance (required)
   # This should be a valid Exoscale template ID from your zone
+  # If not set, you can use imageTemplateSelector instead or it will
+  # default to the template matching apiserver version
   templateID: "<setme>"

   # Disk size in GB (default: 50, min: 10, max: 8000)